Easy Non-Diary Chicken Curry. Delicious inflammation fighter.

 Easy Non-Dairy Chicken Curry

 Hi.
-It’s Lois at Recipe Idea Shop, telling you about a super yummy Easy Non-Dairy Chicken Curry I made for supper last night.
-I came back from working at Shiloh Quaker Camp (where I fell off my diet and ate cheese a couple times) with pain in my hips from inflammation.
+It's Lois at Recipe Idea Shop, telling you about a super yummy Easy Non-Dairy Chicken Curry I made for supper last night.
+I came back from working at Shiloh Quaker Camp (where I fell off my diet and ate cheese a couple of times) with pain in my hips from inflammation.
 So I have decided to eat more curry because turmeric used in curry is an inflammation fighter.
 And I love curry.

-I also learned recently that if you plan to take turmeric pills—which lots of people take for its antioxidant purposes—you should make sure the pills have pepper in them.
+I also learned recently that if you plan to take turmeric pills, which lots of people take for their antioxidant purposes, you should make sure the pills have pepper in them.
 Pepper somehow activates the healing properties.
 Be careful, though.
 Turmeric has curcumin in it and it can interact with some medications (Plavix, Coumadin, aspirin, others).
 So talk to your doctor before popping these pills.

 This Easy Non-Diary Chicken Curry recipe came from Cooking Light (August 2017), one of my favorite cooking magazines.
-I only changed a couple things, toning down the pepper and using full-fat coconut milk.
-We also served it over Asian sticky sweet rice since we had some leftover from a previous meal.
-The magazine’s version served it over brown rice, which reduces the calories and increases the fiber.
+I only changed a couple of things, toning down the pepper and using full-fat coconut milk.
+We also served it over Asian sticky sweet rice since we had some leftovers from a previous meal.
+The magazine's version served it over brown rice, which reduces the calories and increases the fiber.

 Such an Easy Recipe

 Holy moly.
 I thought my other Chicken Curry recipe was easy, but this one takes the cake.
 SUPER easy and so delicious.
 Plus it meets all my allergy restrictions: non-dairy, non-soy, gluten-free.
 It's also nut-free (except for coconut) if you need that.
 I loved this one, and Don thought it was great, too.
 My version is substantially higher in calories and fat than the Cooking Light version, however.
 Using less oil, brown rice, and lite coconut milk makes a huge difference.